Bell, Book and Candle: Plot

-Gillian Holroyd is the owner of a rare ethnological art store in Greenwich Village, New York City, and secretly a witch.
+Gillian Holroyd, a free spirit with a penchant for going barefoot, is the owner of an art store in Greenwich Village that deals in rare ethnological (magical) masks, and a secret witch.
 Bored with her routine life, she takes an interest in her new neighbor, publisher Shep Henderson.

-On Christmas Eve, Shep arrives home to discover Gillian's aunt, Queenie, inside his apartment.
-Offended at being ushered out, Queenie—also a witch—casts a hex on Shep's telephone.
+On Christmas Eve, Shep arrives home to discover Gillian's aunt Queenie (also a witch) inside his apartment.
+Offended at being ushered out, Queenie hexes Shep's telephone.
 He visits Gillian to use her phone, and they discuss the best-selling book Magic in Mexico and his desire to meet the author, Sidney Redlitch.
 As Shep leaves, Queenie invites them both to the Zodiac Club.
-Having perused his letters, Queenie reports that Shep is engaged, but encourages Gillian to use her magic to pursue him anyway.
+Having perused his letters, Queenie reports to Gillian that Shep is engaged, but encourages her to use magic to pursue him anyway.

-That night, Shep brings his fiancée Merle Kittridge to the Zodiac Club, meeting Gillian, Queenie and Gillian's brother Nicky, a bongo drum-playing warlock.
-Recognizing Merle as an old, malicious college nemesis who was terrified of thunderstorms, Gillian torments her with the club band playing "Stormy Weather" until Merle flees, followed by Shep.
-Returning to Gillian's apartment, the Holroyds exchange Christmas gifts; Nicky gives Gillian an enchanted liquid, with which they attempt to summon Redlitch.
-Queenie and Nicky depart when Shep arrives, and he reveals that he and Merle are eloping later that day.
-Gillian uses her Siamese cat and familiar, Pyewacket, to cast a love spell on Shep, who becomes immediately enamored of her.
+That night, Shep brings his fiancée Merle Kittridge to the Zodiac Club, where they meet-up with Gillian, aunt Queenie, and Gillian's brother Nicky, a bongo drum-playing warlock.
+Gillian recognizes Merle as her malicious college nemesis, who was terrified of thunderstorms (which occurred strangely often during their college feuds).
+Nicky torments her with heavy drumming, while the club band plays "Stormy Weather", until Merle flees, followed by Shep.

+The Holroyd family returns to Gillian's apartment to exchange Christmas gifts; Nicky gives Gillian an enchanted liquid, with which they attempt to summon Redlitch, but are cut short when Shep arrives.
+Queenie and Nicky depart, and Shep reveals that he and Merle are eloping later that day.
+Gillian uses her Siamese cat and familiar, Pyewacket, to cast a love spell on Shep, who immediately becomes enamored of her.

 After spending all night out on the town with Gillian, the infatuated Shep breaks up with Merle.
-Redlitch arrives at Shep's office, having been magically compelled to meet him, and explains that he is researching witches in New York City for his next book.
-The oblivious Shep introduces him to the Holroyds, and Nicky later reveals his powers to Redlitch, offering him access to the witch community in exchange for half the book's profits.
+Redlitch arrives at Shep's office, having been magically compelled to come to New York and meet him; Redlitch explains that he is researching witches in New York City for his next book.
+The oblivious Shep introduces him to the Holroyds, and Nicky later demonstrates his powers to Redlitch; Nicky offers him access to the witch community in exchange for half the book's profits.
 Revelling in her romance with Shep, Gillian is torn when he proposes to her; although witches lose their magic if they fall in love, she agrees to marry him.